mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/02/kyverno.md

 ```
 Wow, wait!
 What just happened?!

-We just used the [Kyverno CLI](https://kyverno.io/docs/kyverno-cli) to evaluate the policy against our local Deployment file.
-This client makes it very convenient to test policies without any Kubernetes cluster!
+We just used the [Kyverno CLI](https://kyverno.io/docs/kyverno-cli) to evaluate the policy against our local `Deployment` file.
+This client makes it very convenient to test policies without any Kubernetes cluster.
 We can for example integrate this test during our Continuous Integration (CI) pipelines.

 Another very important concept we just illustrated is the [Auto-Gen rules for Pod Controllers](https://kyverno.io/docs/writing-policies/autogen/) feature.
 In our case, we defined our policy on Pods, but in our test, we evaluate this policy against a Deployment definition.
-Very powerful feature here, the non compliant `Deployment` resource is directly blocked!
+The non compliant `Deployment` resource is directly blocked.

 ## Evaluate the policy in a Kubernetes cluster

 You can [install Kyverno](https://kyverno.io/docs/installation/) in any Kubernetes cluster.

-Deploy a `Deployment` without the required label:
+Deploy a `Deployment` without the required label that we will reuse later in this post:
 ```bash
 kubectl create deployment nginx \
     --image=nginx